 - For real-time recommendations, you deploy an ACTIVE solution version with an Amazon Personalize campaign.
 You use the campaign to get recommendations for your users.
-See Creating a campaign. - For batch recommendations, you specify an ACTIVE solution version when you create a batch inference job or batch segment job.
+See Deploying an Amazon Personalize solution version with a campaign. - For batch recommendations, you specify an ACTIVE solution version when you create a batch inference job or batch segment job.
 See Batch recommendations and user segments (custom resources).